PEOPLE-ER/spectral-recovery/docs/about.md

 ## 2.3 TOOL INPUTS

-Necessary inputs for the tool include a time series composite, covering one or more restoration sites, a selection of spectral indices, and a selection of recovery metrics.
+Necessary inputs for the tool include a time series composite, covering one or more restoration sites, a choice of which spectral indices the tool should use to assess recovery, and a selection of recovery metrics.
 An optional input to the tool is one or more reference sites.
 These inputs are explained below, and more information concerning the formats required for the tool inputs can be found in the tool's Technical Documentation.

 ## 2.4 TIME SERIES COMPOSITE